magickaiyang/csd-blog/website/content/2024/contiguitas.md

 ]
 +++

-When applications accesss data in the memory using a virtual address, the virtual memory abstraction is not free.
+Applications access data in the memory using virtual addresses, but the virtual memory abstraction is not free.
 In fact, the unabating growth of the memory needs of emerging datacenter applications has exacerbated the scalability bottleneck of virtual memory.
 However, reducing the overhead of address translation relies on physical memory contiguity, which is in short supply.
 To address the problem, *Contiguitas* provides ample physical memory contiguity through the synergy of operating system memory management and architecture support.
 This blog post is adapted from a published [paper](https://dl.acm.org/doi/10.1145/3579371.3589079).

 # Introduction